Drugs & Medications - sodium phosphates Oral

 Sodium phosphate is a saline laxative that is thought to work by increasing fluid in the small intestine.
 It usually results in a bowel movement after 30 minutes to 6 hours.

-Do not use this medication in children unless directed by the doctor.How to use sodium phosphates oral
+Do not use this medication in children younger than 5 years of age unless directed by the doctor.How to use sodium phosphates oral

 If you are seeing a doctor for any medical problems, are on a salt-restricted diet, or if you are taking any other medications, do not use this medication to treat yourself for constipation without consulting your doctor.

-This medication may cause a condition known as laxative dependence, especially if it has been used regularly for more than 7 days.
+This medication may cause a condition known as laxative dependence, especially if it has been used regularly for a long time.
 In such cases, ongoing constipation and loss of normal bowel function may occur.
 For most people with occasional constipation, a bulk-forming laxative (e.g., psyllium) or a stool softener (e.g., docusate) is a better and safer product.
-To prevent laxative dependence, consult your doctor if you need to use this medication for more than 7 days.
+To prevent laxative dependence, consult your doctor if you need to use this medication or other laxative products for more than 7 days.

 Stop using this product and contact your doctor promptly if you do not have a bowel movement within 6 hours of using this product, if you have symptoms of dehydration (see Side Effects section), if you bleed from the rectum, or if you think you may have a serious medical problem.